 How to categorize deposits (Money In) transactions

-I am going to assume that since you haven’t done an entire year of bookkeeping you probably don’t have good records of your sales invoices.
+Let’s assume that if you haven’t done an entire year of bookkeeping you probably don’t have good records of your sales invoices.
 If that is the case or if you do not want to manually enter all your invoices into QuickBooks Online, then I’m going to show you how to assign an income category to the amounts in the Received column.

 Click on each transaction to edit the transaction.
 Make sure that you change any categories from Uncategorized Income or Sales of Product Income to the correct income category.
 There should be no income added to Uncategorized Income or Sales of Product Income.
 Read this blog post if you have accidentally recorded transactions to uncategorized income.